-Our Board is an accomplished group of leaders who help keep us focused on our mission.
+Our Board is an accomplished group of leaders who keep us focused on our mission.

-This team brings diverse expertise and experience and ensures a unique perspective.
+The team brings diverse expertise and experience to ensure a unique perspective.

 Board of Directors